philipellisis/csd-docs/docs/DOF/installing.md

 2. After install, copy the entire folder (typically C:/DirectOutput) and rename the copy as C:/DirectOutput64
 3. Now install the 32 bit version of DOF.
 4. After install, check to ensure that the {Visual_Pinball_Install_Location}/tables/plugins directory has a shortcut to the C:/DirectOutput directory, and the {Visual_Pinball_Install_Location}/tables/plugins64 directory has a shortcut to the C:/DirectOutput64 directory.
+5. One other thing to check after the install is to ensure you can run the `RegisterDirectOutputComObject.exe` file in the C:/DirectOutput directory.
+I've had a few instances where a dll was missing after the install.
+Just running the 32 bit installer again fixed the problem in all cases.